SumoLogic/sumologic-documentation/docs/cse/automation-service/automation-service-playbooks.md

 ## Add an action node to a playbook

 An action node in a playbook runs an enrichment or notification operation.
 String actions together in the playbook to perform a workflow.
+For examples of adding actions to playbooks, see [Automation examples](/docs/cse/automation-service/automation-service-examples/).

 :::info
 Before you can add action nodes to a playbook, you must [configure the connection](/docs/cse/automation-service/about-automation-service/#configure-the-connection-for-an-integration-resource) for each integration resource that actions originate from.